 - No waiting period after Chapter 13 Bankruptcy discharged date

-- FHA Mortgages 2 years after a Chapter 13 Bankruptcy discharge date
+- FHA Mortgages 2 years after a Chapter 13 Bankruptcy discharged date

-- Conventional Mortgages After Bankruptcy 4 years after Chapter 7 Bankruptcy discharge date
+- Conventional Mortgages After Bankruptcy 4 years after Chapter 7 Bankruptcy discharged date

-- Conventional Mortgages After Bankruptcy 2 years after Chapter 13 Bankruptcy discharge date
+- Conventional Mortgages After Bankruptcy 2 years after Chapter 13 Bankruptcy discharged date

 - VA Loans with no overlays

 - VA Mortgages After Bankruptcy after 2 years of discharge date

 - VA Mortgages After Bankruptcy after 2 years after foreclosure, deed in lieu of foreclosure, short sale